-Look for features that suggest maximum comfort, such as a detachable hood with faux fur for added warmth; cuffed arms to lock in body heat and keep you especially cozy; front pockets so that you can stash your gloved hands inside for a little extra comfort; and down fill, which will retain your body heat so that you stay as warm as possible even on the chilliest days.
-Look at the coat’s temperature rating for the final word.
+Look for features that suggest maximum comfort, such as a detachable hood with faux fur for added warmth, cuffed arms to lock in body heat, front pockets so that you can stash your gloved hands inside for a little extra comfort, and down fill, which will retain your body heat so that you stay as warm as possible even on the chilliest days.
+These blizzard coats come in different warmth ratings.
 A jacket rated “warmest” will keep you toasty even on the worst days, so long as you layer up with a few other cold-weather essentials.
 Turtlenecks and flannel shirts are two options to consider, along with women’s long underwear.

 Let’s say you love the look of a sophisticated women’s wool coat.
 But despite its refined appearance and beautiful structure, it’s probably not designed to stand up to the worst conditions that a blizzard is likely to bring your way.
 For that, you simply need something that combines the best features of a practical winter coat with the warmth and elegance of wool.

-Enter the hybrid coat, which combines the luxurious feel and elegance of wool with the functionality and sensible details of a quilted, weather-friendly coat.
+Enter the hybrid coat, which combines wool's luxurious feel and elegance with the functionality and sensible details of a quilted, weather-friendly coat.
 The water-resistant shell will ensure that you stay dry while the snowflakes gently flutter around you, and the extra features will keep you toasty.
-Look for the things that truly matter: an adjustable hood to keep your head dry, multiple pockets to stow your belongings, a longer length to protect more of your body, and a seamless transition from wool to polyester.
-You’ll appreciate the way a hybrid coat allows you to add a touch of classy style to everyday winter outfits, so it’s likely to become one of your outerwear favorites.
+Look for the features that matter: an adjustable hood to keep your head dry, multiple pockets to stow your belongings, a longer length to protect more of your body, and a seamless transition from wool to polyester.
+A hybrid coat imparts a touch of classy style to everyday winter outfits, so it’s likely to become one of your outerwear favorites.
 Slip it on over a cashmere sweater and dress pants for an office-ready outfit that’s suitable for cold days.

 The almighty women’s winter parka performs like a dream throughout the season—and it sure doesn’t stop when that blizzard makes its debut.
-Pieces from the Squall® family are designed specifically to meet those very challenging needs that the season often requires.
-It’s not just enough to wear something with a hood and long sleeves—although your parka certainly has those boxes ticked.
+Pieces from the Squall family are designed specifically to meet those very challenging needs that the season often demands.
+It’s not just enough to wear something with a hood and long sleeves—although your parka certainly ticks those boxes.

-Winter also calls for a few extras, like ultra-soft fleece lining to improve softness and add even more comfort so that you can feel your very best while you’re on the move, handling your busy schedule like a pro, or playing with the kids in the snow.
-It’s also about the sealed seams, which are designed to lock out moisture from top to bottom.
-Bid farewell to anything like sleet, rain, or snow from making an unwanted appearance and drenching you.
-You’ll stay dry and toasty the entire time.
+Winter also calls for a few extras, like ultra-soft fleece lining, to improve softness and add even more comfort so that you can feel your very best while you’re on the move, handling your busy schedule like a pro or playing with the kids in the snow.
+Of course, it’s also about the sealed seams, which are designed to lock out moisture from top to bottom.

-Finally, take into account the insulation factor.
-It’s one feature that matters the most, and it’s responsible for locking in your body heat so that even when it’s frigid outside and you probably want nothing more than to call in sick, you can handle it all with ease.
+Also, consider the insulation factor.
+It’s the one feature that matters the most, and it’s responsible for locking in your body heat so that even when it’s frigid outside, and you probably want nothing more than to call in sick, you can handle it all with ease.